rskhor/website/README.md

 ### Add a new Link entry

-1. Open `_date/links.yml`.
+1. Open `_data/links.yml`.
 1. Add a new `title` line.
 1. Add a new `url` line.

 ### Add a new Project post

-1. Go to, or create, the `_projects` folder.
+1. Create a `_projects` folder if it does not already exist.
-1. Find a folder within that named after the year of your post.
+1. Create a folder within it with the same name as the year of your new post.
-    - If it doesn't yet exist, create it.
+    - For instance, `2021`.
-1. Add a new Markdown file for your Project post
+1. Add a new Markdown file for your Project post.
     - Markdown files have `.md` as their file extension.
     - This file should be named with `kebab-case`.
-    - The filename will also be the URL endpoint of the post, sans the `.md`.
+    - The filename will also be the URL endpoint of the post, sans the `.md` file extension.
 1. Use the following template and add your content in Markdown below the header block.

 ```markdown
 ---